raphaelcordon/raphaelcordon/README.md

 # Hi there, I'm Raphael Cordon! 🤓

-## Rounded IT professional with experience in Software Development and Project Management.
+## Well-rounded IT professional with experience in Software Development and Project Management.

 Skill set includes proficiency in C#, .NET, Python, Django, and Azure.<br>
 Supplemented by a foundation in front-end technologies like HTML5, CSS, JavaScript and React.